AMRSKH/amsofficial.dev/README.md

 ---

-_AMSOfficial.dev – Your gateway to AMS’s professional journey._
+_AMSOfficial.dev – life is a game that money is the points._